 The audit committee is primarily responsible for the engagement of the auditor, review of financial information, overseeing the financial reporting system, risk management and internal control systems.
-Members of the audit committee also acted as members of an independent board committee and provided their advice to the Company's independent shareholders on how to vote on connected transaction and continuing connected transactions entered into during the FY2023.
-The audit committee has met with the Company's management to review its interim and final consolidated financial statements for the FY2023 and met the Company's auditor to discuss auditor's independence, audit approach, key audit matters, results of audit and review on continuing connected transactions for the FY2023.
+Members of the audit committee also provided their advice to the Board on continuing connected transactions entered into during the FY2024.
+The audit committee has met with the Company's management to review its interim and final consolidated financial statements for the FY2024 and met the Company's auditor to discuss auditor's independence, audit approach, key audit matters, results of audit and review on continuing connected transactions for the FY2024.
+The audit committee also (i) met with the Company's predecessor auditor on the proposed change of auditor and potential matters (if any) warranting communication with shareholders of the Company in relation to the resignation of auditor; and (ii) met with the newly appointed auditor and considered their suitability for appointment and assess potential impact on quality and timing of the audit for FY2024.
 The audit committee has met with the chairman of the Board and the auditor, separately and without the presence of management, for discussion of matters which may be of sensitive nature.
 Further information on the Group's risk management and internal control is set out in the section headed "Risk Management and Internal Control" of this report.